 - A birth certificate for each child that’s translated into Greek and certified

-If the work and residence permit needs to be renewed, the holder must file an application with the following supporting paperwork:
+Need to renew your work permit?
+You’ll need to file an application with the following supporting paperwork:

 - Proof that all taxes have been paid